jamais-vu/react-lifting-calculator/README.md

 # Estimated Maxes Calculator

-React.js implementation of the lifting calculator from my Satyr fitness app.
+React and Material UI implementation of the lifting calculator from my fitness app.

+Enter number of reps you did at a specific weight, see estimated max weight you could do for various rep ranges, and export to CSV.